Assessment

 Exam Materials

 Calculators are not allowed on this exam.
 The exam questions will be written with this in mind.
-You will not be expected to calculate the cosine of the square root of 5 in your head, or anything like that; for most logic questions a calculator would not be much use in the first place.
-For the combinatorics and probability part, you will be expected to be able to do simple arithmetic either in your head or longhand on paper - for example expressing 3/7 to three decimal places.
-If you have forgotten how to do this, you are at university now - you will need to teach yourself that part again.
+You will not be expected to calculate the cosine of the square root of 5 in your head, or anything like that; for most questions relating to logic, sets, and functions a calculator would not be much use in the first place.
+For the combinatorics and probability part, you will be expected to be able to do simple arithmetic either in your head or longhand on paper, e.g. expressing 3/7 to three decimal places.

 You will be able to bring in one sheet of A4 paper, double-sided, with your own original handwritten notes.
 Photocopies or computer-generated notes are not allowed.